-- Robust internal data checking processes in Arla Foods Inc. This includes checking of employee bank details and addresses to identify risk areas. - Arla's farm quality assurance programme Arlagården®, which is compulsory for all members of the cooperative, aims to achieve a high level of compliance with through bi-annual self assessments.
-Arlagården® standards include a strong emphasis on the 'people' element on-farm including working environment, health and safety, accommodation and rest facilities. - The 'people' standards in Arlagården® are assessed on-farm by third party auditors in all startup and re-opening audits. - Migrant worker colleagues in the Middle East retain their passports and identity documents, unless they sign a letter of consent if they want Arla to safekeep these. - Continuing to bring awareness with our leaders and colleagues about modern slavery. - As a selection criteria our procurement department asks new suppliers to provide a link to their Modern Slavery Statement and/or to sign our Code of Conduct for Suppliers and Business Partners. - We aim to work with responsible purchasing practices and to review our direct supplier list annually and we may follow-up as appropriate to communicate the expectations in our Code of Conduct for Suppliers and Business Partners. - Our confidential whistleblower service is open for all on our website. - We train all relevant employees engaged in purchasing activities on purchasing compliance requirements.
+- Robust internal data checking processes in Arla Foods Inc. This includes checking of employee bank details and addresses to identify risk areas. - Our General Membership Terms include our commitment to work against Modern Slavery including forced labour. - Arla's farm quality assurance programme Arlagården®, which is compulsory for all members of the cooperative, aims to achieve a high level of compliance with through bi-annual self assessments.
+Arlagården® standards include a strong emphasis on the 'people' element on-farm including working environment, health and safety, accommodation and rest facilities. - The 'people' standards in Arlagården® are assessed on-farm by third party auditors in all start-up and re-opening audits. - Migrant worker colleagues in the Middle East retain their passports and identity documents, unless they sign a letter of consent if they want Arla to safekeep these. - Continuing to bring awareness with our leaders and colleagues about modern slavery. - As a selection criteria our procurement department asks new suppliers to provide a link to their Modern Slavery Statement and/or to sign our Code of Conduct for Suppliers and Business Partners. - We aim to work with responsible purchasing practices and to review our direct supplier list annually and we may follow-up as appropriate to communicate the expectations in our Code of Conduct for Suppliers and Business Partners. - Our confidential whistleblower service is open for all on our website. - E-learnings and training materials related to responsible purchasing behaviour are available from our intranet. - We promote and follow up on purchasing compliance and act on non-compliant behaviour.